influxdata/docs-v2/content/influxdb/v2.4/get-started/visualize.md

         {{% /expand %}}
         {{< /expand-wrapper >}}

-    2. Use the data picker to select the stop and stop date and time or manually enter the following start and stop times:
+    2. Use the date picker to select the stop and stop date and time or manually enter the following start and stop times:

         - **Start**: 2022-01-01 08:00:00